Why is child protection at the heart of peacekeeping?

 - The head of the peacekeeping operation works to ensure that child protection concerns are a priority in the peace process.

-- Peacekeeping military is crucial in providing protection and signalling violations against children to the child protection staff, helping to identify and release children from armed groups.
+- Peacekeeping military is crucial in providing protection and signaling violations against children to the child protection staff, helping to identify and release children from armed groups.

 - UN Police works jointly with national police to ensure the rights of children in contact with the law.